 IBM Distinguished Engineer, OpenStack, IBM

 Dr. Brad Topol is an IBM Distinguished Engineer in the IBM Cloud Architecture and Technology organization.
 In his current role, Brad leads a development team focused on contributing to and improving OpenStack and he has cross-IBM responsibility for coordinating its contributions to OpenStack.
-Brad is an OpenStack core contributor to Keystone-Specs, Pycadf, and Heat-Translator and has personally contributed to multiple OpenStack projects including Keystone and DevStack.
-Over the...
+Brad is an OpenStack core contributor to Keystone-Specs, Pycadf, and Heat-Translator and has personally contributed to multiple OpenStack projects including...
 Read More →

 Rackspace Principal Architect